Table of Contents

 Each Board of Advisors has been established to focus attention on, and address the needs and aspirations of, a particular school or programmatic area at Tufts, advancing and serving the interests of the university as directed by its academic leadership.
 Advisors bring to their deliberations the breadth of knowledge and experience gained through years of professional involvement in the areas of activities associated with the work of their board.
 Since their inception, the Boards of Advisors have proven to be invaluable contributors to the advancement of Tufts University’s reputation and capabilities around the globe.

-Advisors have three primary responsibilities: to become knowledgeable about Tufts and its activities through participation in meetings specifically designed to provide the kinds of information necessary to be an articulate spokesperson about and representative of the university among friends, associates, and colleagues; to serve in an advisory capacity, individually and as part of a board, to further the mission of the university and to counsel and support the dean; and to assist in the acquisition of resources essential to the further advancement of the university in its teaching, research, and service missions.
+Advisors have three primary responsibilities: to become knowledgeable about Tufts and its activities through participation in meetings specifically designed to provide the kinds of information necessary to be an articulate spokesperson about and representative of the university among friends, associates, and colleagues; to serve in an advisory capacity, individually and as part of a board, to further the mission of the university and to counsel and support the dean; and to place Tufts as a primary philanthropic priority by giving to the school or department served and assisting in securing additional resources essential to further advance the university’s teaching, research, and service missions.
 Advisors are encouraged to aid in the introduction of potential members to the boards of the university.

 Please see the attached document outlining advisors’ role in admissions.